bitplane/example-python-project/README.md

 ### CI and CD

 There's a couple of workflows in the `.github` dir, one to run the unit tests and one to release the project to pypi.
-The first

-The release process runs whenever you push tag changes to GitHub.

-Before the release process will work you need to get a key from pypi and add

-there's a couple of workflows, one that runs the
-`make test` any time a commit is pushed.
-This
+The unit tests one runs on every push, the release one runs on

 ### Documentation

 You'll see a `mkdocs` config in the root.
 This is combined with the `make docs` script to make the github pages documentation for the project.

-If you look at this README.md file you'll see it's actually a symlink to the one in the package dir, and it's also symlinked from
+I don't use this anymore as I have my own docs script for my website - it pushes a new commit to my github pages website.
+If I remember to, I'll

 ## Some opinionated stuff